sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 Notice that the attributes has no input.
 This is an implicit input example.
 The transform uses the input provided by the attribute you mapped on the identity profile.

-In this example, the transform would produce "services" when the source is aggregated because Source 1 is providing a department of "Services," which then gets lowercased per the transform.
+In this example, the transform would produce `services` when the source is aggregated because Source 1 is providing a department of `Services` which then gets lowercased per the transform.

 ### Explicit Input

-As an example, the "Lowercase Department" has been changed the following way:
+As an example, the `Lowercase Department` has been changed the following way:

 ```json
 {